-When you add a new addition to your team, your priority should be to ensure they know their rights and an employee and your rights as their employer.
+With any new addition to your team, your priority should be to ensure they know their rights as an employee and your rights as their employer.
 At Talbots Law, we’re here to help you get everything in check so that you can focus on getting your new staff member trained up and ready to go.

 As an employer, you’re aware that any new members of staff need a Contract of Employment.
 What you might not know is that new employees are also entitled to a range of additional important HR documents.
 Put yourself in their shoes: you’re brand new, and you want to know where you stand across all HR policies and procedures.
 That’s where an Employee Handbook is not only hugely beneficial to your staff, but also a legal requirement.
 From holiday days to dress code and disciplinary procedures, everyone will benefit from being on the same level.
 Understanding the ins and outs of the company will take time, but getting to grips with rights and responsibilities shouldn’t have to.